361 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 359 Beacon to the east and 363 Beacon to the west.

-361 Beacon was designed by architect F. H. Jackson and built in 1872 by Weston & Shepard, builders, one of three contiguous houses (361-363-365 Beacon) designed as a symmetrical unit with 363 Beacon in the center, one story higher and with a bay centered on the façade, flanked by 361 and 365 Beacon.
-There is no architect named Jackson with a first name beginning with “F” listed in the Boston City Directories for the 1870-1874 period, and it appears likely that F. H. Jackson was Francis Henry Jackson, a real estate and mortgage broker who described his occupation as “architect” in the 1860 US Census.
+361 Beacon was designed by architect Francis H. Jackson and built in 1872-1873 by Weston & Shepard, masons, one of three contiguous houses (361-363-365 Beacon) designed as a symmetrical unit with 363 Beacon in the center, one story higher and with a bay centered on the façade, flanked by 361 and 365 Beacon.

 The houses were built for investment banker Henry Chapman Wainwright for speculative sale.
-He is shown as the owner on the original building permit application for the three houses, dated April 5, 1872, and as the owner of all three on the 1874 Hopkins map.
+He is shown as the owner on the original building permit application for the three houses, dated April 5, 1872.

-By 1874, 361 Beacon was the home of Richard Henry Dana, Jr. and his wife, Sarah (Watson) Dana.
-In 1873, they had lived at 43 Chestnut, and before that at 79 Marlborough.
+On May 5, 1874, 361 Beacon was purchased from Henry Wainwright by Richard Henry Dana, Jr. He and his wife, Sarah (Watson) Dana, made it their home.
+They previously had lived at 43 Chestnut, and before that at 79 Marlborough.

 Richard Henry Dana was an attorney and author.
 In 1840, he published Two Years Before the Mast, an account of his voyage as a seaman, sailing around the Horn to California.
 He also authored numerous other books and articles.
 As an attorney, he was prominent in the legal defense of people involved in the protection of fugitive slaves.
 He served as US Attorney for Massachusetts from 1861 to 1866, and in 1867-1868 served with William M. Evarts as counsel for federal government in the proceedings against Jefferson Davis for treason.

-By the 1878-1879 winter season, 361 Beacon was the home of George William Pettes and his wife Mary Rebecca Hathaway (Balch) Pettes.
-They had lived at 116 Marlborough in 1877.
+By the 1878-1879 winter season, 361 Beacon was the home of George William Pettes and his wife, Mary Rebecca Hathaway (Balch) Pettes.
+They previously had lived at 116 Marlborough.

 George Pettes was an editor, journalist, and advertising agent. and previously had been a chemical merchant.
 He is credited with authoring American or Standard Whist (published in 1881) on the card game whist, although it may have been written by his son, George Wesley Pettes, who lived with his parents at 361 Beacon and was employed at the Boston Customs House (the book was authored by “G. W. P.” and is frequently credited to George William Pettes; however, the Book News for June, 1891, indicates that George Wesley Pettes wrote Whist in Diagrams in that year and also wrote a column on the game for the Boston Evening Transcript, both written under the name “G. W. P.”).

-They continued to live at 361 Beacon in 1882, but had moved to the Longwood area of Brookline by 1883.
+George and Mary Pettes continued to live at 361 Beacon during the 1881-1882 winter season, but had moved thereafter to the Longwood area of Brookline.

-Living with them were his mother, Amanda (Atherton) Ward, the widow of Charles Trowbridge Ward, and his sister, Catherine Dexter (Ward) Perry, the widow of William Cabot Gorham Perry.
+Living with them were his mother, Amanda (Atherton) Ward, the widow of Charles Trowbridge Ward, and his sister, Catherine Dexter (Ward) Perry, the former wife of William Cabot Gorham Perry.

 Amanda Ward died in January of 1888.
-John and Elizabeth Ward and Catherine Perry continued to live at 361 Beacon in 1896.
+John and Elizabeth Ward and Catherine Perry continued to live at 361 Beacon.

 Catherine Perry married again in November of 1896 to Charles Shelman, a planter in Georgia.
 John and Elizabeth Ward moved from 361 Beacon at about the same time.